Charles Clarence Curtis: Early life and civilian career

 Charles Clarence Curtis was born in Wiconisco, Pennsylvania on October 29, 1893, the son of Harrison "Harry" D. Curtis and Ellen "Ella" (Kniley) Curtis.
 He was raised and educated in Williamstown, and was a 1909 graduate of Williamstown High School.
 After graduating, Curtis was employed at a Williamstown drug store and as a school teacher.

 In January 1922, Curtis began working in the advertising department of The Morning Call, Allentown's morning daily newspaper.
 By 1926, Curtis was the manager of the advertising department, and he continued in this position until his death.
 He was also active in Allentown's civic and chartable causes, including serving on the city's traffic commission, leading the public campaign to finance completion of the city's hospital, and chairing the Lehigh Valley Thruway Committee.
 Curtis also took part in or led activities for the Lehigh Valley Community Chest, The Salvation Army, Boy Scouts, and Rotary Club.
 He was long active in military and veterans activities, including committees and campaigns for the American Legion and chairman of Allentown's armory board.

 Family

-In 1917, Curtis married Vivian Jane Moffett.
-They divorced in 1920, and in 1921, he married Clara E. Horn.
+In 1917, Curtis married Vivien Jane Moffett.
+They divorced in 1920, and in 1921, he married Clara Horn.
 With his second wife, Curtis was the father of a son, Charles Harry Curtis.
 Charles H. Curtis was a 1945 graduate of the United States Military Academy and a veteran of World War II, the Korean War, and the Vietnam War.
 He retired as a colonel and was a recipient of the Silver Star and numerous other awards and decorations.